toolleeo/cli-apps/README.md

 * [percol](https://github.com/mooz/percol) - A Python script that "1) receives input lines from `stdin` or a file, 2) lists the input lines and waits for input that filter/select the line(s), 3) outputs the selected line(s) to `stdout`"; can be used to add interactivity to many regular shell commands.
 * [pick](https://github.com/calleerlandsson/pick) - Utility that allows users to choose one option from a set of choices using an interface with fuzzy search functionality.
 * [q](http://harelba.github.io/q/) - Executes SQL-like queries on CSVs/TSVs tabular data files; each tabular file is treated as a database table; support to all SQL constructs (`WHERE`, `GROUP BY`, `JOIN`).
-* [ripgrep](https://github.com/BurntSushi/ripgrep) - Recursively searches directories for a regex pattern.
-* [ripgrep-all](https://github.com/phiresky/ripgrep-all) - grep in text files but also search in PDFs, E-Books, office documents, zip, tar.gz, etc.
 * [ydiff](https://github.com/ymattw/ydiff) - View colored, incremental diff.

 ## <a name="text-search"></a>Text search

 * [ack](http://beyondgrep.com/) - A tool like `grep` optimized for programmers; written in Perl, it speeds up searches thanks to skipping non interesting directories, such as `.git`.
 * [ag](https://github.com/ggreer/the_silver_searcher) - (The silver searcher) is a text search utility targeted to source code; it skips versioning systems data directories; it is inspired by `ack`, but faster.
-* [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to find.
-Written in Rust.
 * [paragrep](http://software.clapper.org/paragrep/) - Greps regular expressions in a text file(s) and prints out the paragraphs containing those expressions; a paragraph is defined as a block of text delimited by an empty or blank line; fully customizable via command line parameters.
+* [ripgrep](https://github.com/BurntSushi/ripgrep) - Recursively searches directories for a regex pattern.
+* [ripgrep-all](https://github.com/phiresky/ripgrep-all) - grep in text files but also search in PDFs, E-Books, office documents, zip, tar.gz, etc.
 * [sift](https://sift-tool.org/) - Fast and powerful open source alternative to grep; it targets flexibility and performance: can be as fast as "regular" grep and allows to specify complex expressions to find text.

 ## <a name="utility"></a>Utilities